statistikZH/statbot/README.md

 # PROJECT STATBOT.SWISS

+LATEST: THE PROJECT IS BEING CONTINUED ON RENKU UNDER THE FOLLOWING LINK: https://renkulab.io/projects/christian.ruiz/statbot-swiss

 In this folder are the main data warehouse scripts that run all the different R and python scripts in order to generate the newest data for statbot.
 It is supposed to be built as some form of cronjob to be executed once a day.
 All the statistical offices can contribute here with scripts.
 Or they can contribute by adding additional data-values-files and we will find a way to grab those files and insert the values.

 For those who would like to participate, we prepared ['under this link a documentation'](articles/data_collection.html) that can be followed step by step.